 15.1 The Company reserves the right to refuse access or eject without prejudice any persons, who it considers to be objectionable (including any person engaged by the Client to provide production, entertainment or perform any other duties at the Event.)

 15.2 All contractors and sub-contractors must abide by the terms of this Agreement and the Client shall remain liable for any of their acts or omissions.

-The Client must immediately (or on such terms agreed between the Client and the Company) repay to the Company on demand the cost of reinstating/ repairing all or any part of the Venue or any property of the Company which is damaged, destroyed, stolen or removed if the damage is in relation to or caused by the Client, its employees, agents, sub-contractors or the Delegates and any third parties or persons that are present at the Venue as a result of their connection with, or by invitation of, the Client.
+The Client must immediately (or on such terms agreed between the Client and the Company) repay to the Company on demand the cost of reinstating and/or repairing all or any part of the Venue or any property of the Company which is damaged, destroyed, stolen or removed, by the Client (whether directly or indirectly) or any of the Client’s employees, agents, sub-contractors, Delegates and/or any third parties or persons that are present at the Venue as a result of their connection with, or by invitation of, the Client.

 17. ROOM CHANGE

 The Company reserves the right to move the meeting room, after receiving consent from the Client.
-A room suitable for your event will be allocated and the Client will be advised as soon as possible of the room name.
+In such circumstances, a room suitable for the Event will be allocated by the Company and the Client will be advised as soon as possible of the room name.

 18. FINISH TIMES

-Events and conferences are required to finish at the times agreed.
+Events and conferences are required to finish at the times agreed and specified in the Letter Agreement.
 Extensions to this may be possible and are at the sole discretion of the Company and additional charges may apply.